 - [REPORT] [FR] Fondation Abbé Pierre, « Prestations sociales de la CAF et logement », june 2020

 Register here for the conference: https://link.infini.fr/cycle-dematerialisation-rencontre-3

-Conference #4 – February 2023 date TBD – A toolkit for struggle : European perspectives on the digitization of public service and its control
+Conference #4 – February 2nd 2023 – A toolkit for struggle : European perspectives on the digitization of public service and its control

 The occurrence of predictive suspensions of benefits across different European countries, such as the SyRI scandal in the Netherlands and the recurrence of differential treatment of job-seekers on the base of their profiling (in Austria or in Poland) bring about the question of common orientations in the deployment of technology of control in public service (managerial orientations impelled at European level?
 Ideological consensus around control ?)
 These past experiences also prompt us to examine the different struggles and strategies experienced in each context.
 How can we challenge and resist ongoing public service orientations?
 What has worked or failed, where, with which objectives, and at what scale?